 If you’d like to learn how to control open windows from your keyboard, or open linked to-dos or search results in a separate window, check out our extensive keyboard shortcut documentation.

+Depending on the iPadOS version on your device there are different ways to enter multitasking mode.
 You can find more information on Apple’s Multitasking feature on their support page.

 If you’re using your iPad with an external keyboard, you can of course also make use of our keyboard shortcuts to open and control Things’ windows.

 On some iPad models you can also use Stage Manager to open up to four windows at a time.
 You must be running iPadOS 16 or later to use this feature.

 Every Things window can, of course, show a different list and you can drag and drop to-dos between each window.

 Hide the Sidebar & navigate in Slim Mode